sergio-fry/cloud-mail-ru-docker/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/udalov/cloud-mail-ru-docker.svg)](https://hub.docker.com/r/udalov/cloud-mail-ru-docker)

 With this image you can mount cloud.mail.ru as a FUSE path.
 [MARC-FS](https://gitlab.com/Kanedias/MARC-FS.git) is used under the hood.
+Without GUI login, VNC and so on.

 ## Ho To Use